W3SS/CS200-Concepts-of-Progamming-Algorithms/Assignments/Homework Projects/HP2 - Tic Tac Toe/README.md

 **OUTPUT:** A boolean - whether the player's move was successful or not.

-Set the location on
-the game board to a specific marker (will be player's 'x' or 'o'...)
+The **marker** variable stores either an 'x' or an 'o'; use this to set the board cell, *not* the playerMarker array.

-However, you need to check to see if that spot on the board is available.
+First, check to see if the **gameBoard** at position **x, y** is empty.

-If it is available, place the marker there, and return true.
+If it is empty, you can place the marker here.
+Update the **gameBoard** with your **marker** and return true.

-Otherwise, if it is unavailable ('x' or 'o' is already there), return false.
+If it is not empty, you CANNOT place the marker here.
+Don't change anything and return false.

 ## int CheckForWinner()